Gary Wilmot Biography

 In the summer of 2008, Gary played the Lion in The Festival Theatre's The Wizard of Oz and ended the year with a great run in Manchester as the show stopping Smee in Peter Pan.

 2009 was an exciting year as Gary starred in the national tour of ‘Chicago’ playing the role of Billy Flynn, the lawyer and a Xmas run of ‘The Invisible Man’, at the Chocolate Factory.
 Lord Arthur Saville's Crime toured nationally with Gary starring as Septimus Podgers and after a short run at Newbury, ‘Radio Times’ went on to tour nationally with Gary starring as the lead comic role to critical acclaim.
 In 2013, Gary played Dame for the first time at the Birmingham Hippodrome to packed houses and rave reviews.
+A run of westend shows continued, The Pajama Game, Dirty Rotten Scoundrels and Wind in the Willows.
+After another panto at the Palladium, 2019 includes a run of Mr Gum and the dancing bear at the National, and Goldilocks back at the Palladium.

 Gary’s solo Albums include ‘Love Situation’, ‘The Album’ Recorded at the historic Abbey Road Studio with the London Symphony Orchestra and ‘Double Standards’ he describes as an album of jazz classics past, present and future.